 Cash crops are plants grown or managed, harvested and sold for cash rather than for sustenance.
 They are grown for grains, fruits, flowers, foliage, stems, roots, latex or any plant organ which may be consumed or utilized directly (e.g. fruits, vegetables, cut flowers and cut foliage) or processed into such products as fiber, rubber, sugar and biofuel.

 These are sold for cash either in the domestic market or exported abroad, and may be a food or non-food crop.
 For the ordinary farmer, the term is applied literally.
 Any crop can be described as such if it can be harvested and converted to cash for his personal and family needs.

 In contrast, subsistence crops are those grown primarily to be consumed by the farmer and his family or to be fed to the farmer’s livestock.
 Literally, the term is applicable where there are farmers who prefer to grow their own crop for sustenance and not for marketing.

-Four other special terms are oftenly used in describing cash crops: export crops, industrial crops, plantation crops and high value crops.Two or more of these terms can describe a single crop.
+Four other special terms are oftenly used in describing crops intended for economic gain: export crops, industrial crops, plantation crops and high value crops.Two or more of these terms can describe a single crop.

 Export crops are intended for the foreign markets.

 Industrial crops are plants grown to provide materials for industrial processing and production of biofuel, rubber, starch, industrial oil, aromatic compounds, botanical pesticides, tannins, dye, and other products.
 Because they are to be processed into industrial products, the harvested raw materials are generally sold to the processors.

 Plantation crops are plants grown in large tracts of land under intensive culture.
 The products are exported rather than used for local consumption.